Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

-In addition, Fig.~\ref{fig:Uavg_profiles}(a) indicates that the shock-cell spacing becomes elongated as NPR increases in agreement with other experimental, numerical, and analytical studies.
-Furthermore, as the shear layer grows and the potential core collapses, this length decreases in the downstream.
-However, while many proposed relations for variations of shock-cell spacing assume a monotonic behavior~\cite{harper1973}, complex shock/expansion wave interactions in the very vicinity of the nozzle exits predict shorter first shock-cells than the second one in our case.
-After that, the shock-cell spacings keep decreasing in the downstream as expected.
+Figure~\ref{fig:Uavg_profiles} indicates that the shock-cell spacing becomes elongated as NPR increases in agreement with other experimental, numerical, and analytical studies.
+As the shear layer grows and the potential core collapses, this length decreases in the downstream.
+However, while many proposed relations for variations of the shock-cell spacing assume a monotonic behavior~\cite{harper1973}, complex shock/expansion wave interactions in the very vicinity of the nozzle exits predict shorter initial shock-cell length (in some cases including the current nozzle configuration), after which the spacing reduces downstream as expected.

-In Table.~\ref{tab:spacing} the first shock-cell spacing ($L_{s,1}$) and the averaged spacings ($L_{s,avg}$) by considering the first six cells are measured numerically and experimentally.
+Table~\ref{tab:spacing} shows the cell spacing for the first shock-cell ($L_{s,1}$) and the average spacing for the first six cells ($L_{s,avg}$) computed from the experiment and LES.
 Additionally provided are the first shock-cell lengths predicted by Tam's formula~\cite{tam1988} for rectangular jets, which was proposed based on a vortex sheet model, as following:

 Here, the jet width ($b_j$) and height ($h_j$) at fully expanded condition are computed as:

 and

 by considering the effective size of a fully expanded jet such that: